research-software-directory/research-software-directory/README.md

 The token can be generated at https://github.com/settings/tokens, no scopes need to be selected.
 The token must be set as value for the GITHUB_ACCESS_TOKEN environment variable.

+The task directly injects into the database so the DATABASE_PORT and DATABASE_NAME environment variables should be set.

 ### Projects

 The projects are scrapped from https://www.esciencecenter.nl/projects